 The aim is nevertheless to relieve dependency on money or more so, the iron grip and often abusive control that some banking institutions have over consumers.

 The conspiracy theorist could even argue that the recent surge in its price is being fuelled by agents of traditional banking industry who naturally feel threatened by the fact that they may not fully understand it and its inherent potential – blowing it up for an inevitable burst.
 But the currency though very volatile in its movement has remained buoyant in terms of holding itself well above $500 for sustained periods since its inception (current price of gold $1,277.60).
-The price is currently well above $5000 and now teasing the 8000-mark.
+The price is currently (at the time of writing this) well above $5000 and now teasing the 8000-mark.

 Bitcoins provide more guarantee than financial derivatives especially because of its open-source approach to its existence and use.
 The tricky part is simply getting to grips with the vastly abundant information about it and how one could even generate it alone.
 “Providing greater transparency, and blockchain does provide that, could be something adopted by leading currencies like the existing national currencies.”
 Kurzwei was quoted saying.